+Joe Linker’s first novel, “Penina’s Letters” follows the recently discharged Salty Persequi returning from war to the girl he left behind on the beach in Santa Monica Bay.
 Draft segments of “Penina’s Letters” appeared in The Boulevard (Summer 2012), a publication of the Attic Institute of Arts and Letters.
-Parts of the “How to Surf” chapter appeared in different form on Berfrois in April 2016.
-Another segment appeared in Cosmopolitan Hotel Cairo in April 2016.
+Parts of the “How to Surf” chapter appeared in different form on Berfrois on September 29, 2015.

-Penina and Salty return to Refugio, the fictional beach town on Santa Monica Bay, in “Coconut Oil,” a sequel to “Penina’s Letters.”
-Forty years have passed since the close of “Penina’s Letters,” and Salty is again our first person narrator, and “Coconut Oil” continues an experimental narrative form – as Sal hands the mic off to several other characters and we are brought up to date on Refugio.
-The themes of “Coconut Oil” include aging, housing and homelessness, gentrification, and how we occupy ourselves over time.
+Penina and Salty return to Refugio, a fictional beach town on Santa Monica Bay, in “Coconut Oil,” a sequel to “Penina’s Letters.”
+Themes include aging, housing and homelessness, gentrification, and how we occupy ourselves over time.

 “Saltwort” is a collection of selected poetical writings from 1967 thru 2017.
-Fictional forward by Salvador Persequi, the narrator of “Penina’s Letters.”
+Forward by Salvador Persequi.
 Includes 109 pieces.

 Alma Lolloon is writing a book about her five husbands, and she reads installments of her work in progress to her surprised knitting group.
 The group’s boisterous feedback influences Alma’s writing as she tells her story from childhood to old age, improvising to find her pitch and style.